sabreshao/hipeigen/unsupported/Eigen/CXX11/src/Tensor/README.md

 The tensor library provides several implementations of the various operations such as contractions and convolutions.
-The implementations are optimized for different environments: single threaded on CPU, multi threaded on CPU, or on a GPU using cuda.
+The implementations are optimized for different environments: single threaded on CPU, multi threaded on CPU, or on a GPU using hip.
 Additional implementations may be added later.

 You can choose which implementation to use with the ```device()``` call.
 If you do not choose an implementation explicitly the default implementation that